 $ flutter devices

 1 connected device:

 In your IDE, you should see Chrome (web) in the device pulldown.

 Create and run

 Creating a new project with web support is no different than creating a new Flutter project for other platforms.

-Create a new app in your IDE and it automatically creates iOS, Android, and web versions of your app.
-(And macOS, too, if you’ve enabled desktop support.)
+Create a new app in your IDE and it automatically creates iOS, Android, desktop, and web versions of your app.
 From the device pulldown, select Chrome (web) and run your app to see it launch in Chrome.